 Year-long partnerships to build community through stories of all kinds.

-UWM and Marquette students take 3 credits in the Story Experience program (course # TBA) both fall and spring semesters and build a lasting network of peers and community partners.
-Students meet every other week to learn community-engagement theories and practices.
+UWM and Marquette students take 3 credits in the Story Experience program (UWM 575/G) both fall and spring semesters and build a lasting network of peers and community partners.
+Students meet every other week to learn story project planning and facilitation techniques.
 The remaining hours of their coursework are conducted in the community, guided by a mentor.

 In a retreat before the fall semester begins, and throughout the year, students learn:

 The two-semester course and assignments satisfy the requirements for UWM Honors College Senior Project with distinction.
 At Marquette, the coursework satisfies the Writing Intensive requirement.

 Our partners are those seeking to build community, offer programming, and/or better understand and share their story.
 Potential benefits for participants include

 Building skill by learning expressive/storying techniques across multiple disciplines